Jahir509/techzu-test/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Live Product
+## Live Production

-There is already been a production version deployed on [Vercel](https://karma-runner.github.io).
+There is already been a production version deployed on [Vercel](https://techzu-test.vercel.app/).

 ## Further help